lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 ![Terrain result](terrain_result.png)

-You can move the camera around the terrain and see how it’s rendered, since we still do not have implemented collision detection you can pass through it and look it from above.
-Because we have face culling enabled, some parts of the terrain are not rendered when looking from above.
+You can move the camera around the terrain and see how it’s rendered.
+Since we still do not have implemented collision detection you can pass through it and look it from above.
+Because we have face culling enabled, some parts of the terrain are not rendered when looking from below.